ConradIrwin/mongoid-rails/README.md

-mongoid-rails is the safest way to use Mongoid with Rails.
+mongoid-rails is the safest way to use MongoDB with Rails.

 Installation